cooper/evented-object/README.md

 ### Introduction of event methods 2.2+

 Version 2.2+ introduces a new class, EventedObject::Event, which provides several methods for event objects.
-These methods replace the former hash keys `$event->{return}`, `$event->{object}`, etc. The former hash interface is no longer supported and will lead to error.
+These methods such as `$event->return` and `$event->object` replace the former hash keys `$event->{return}`, `$event->{object}`, etc. The former hash interface is no longer supported and will lead to error.

 ## Event objects

-Event objects are passed to all callbacks of EventedObject (unless the silent parameter was specified.)
+Event objects are passed to all callbacks of an EventedObject (unless the `silent` parameter was specified.)
 Event objects contain information about the event itself, the callback, the caller of the event, event data, and more.
 Event objects replace the former values stored within the EventedObject itself.
+This new method promotes asynchronous event firing.

 ## EventedObject methods